 Super typhoon Man-yi heads towards the East Sea, likely to encounter a 'wall' of cold air

-Super typhoon Man-yi continues to be at level 16, gusting above level 17.
-It is forecasted that after passing Lu Dong Island (Philippines), around November 18, the storm will move into the East Sea, becoming storm number 9 but will quickly weaken when encountering cold air.
+Super typhoon Man-yi continues at level 16 intensity, gusting above level 17.
+It is forecast that after passing Lu Dong island (Philippines), around November 18, the storm will move into the East Sea, becoming storm number 9 but will quickly weaken when encountering cold air.

-New cold air mass affects HCMC weather the most since the beginning of the season
+New cold air mass has the strongest impact on Ho Chi Minh City's weather since the beginning of the season.

-New cold air mass affects HCMC weather the most since the beginning of the season
+New cold air mass has the strongest impact on Ho Chi Minh City's weather since the beginning of the season.

 Cold air will flow into the North from this evening (November 17), then diffuse strongly to the South.
 This could be the strongest impact of cold air on the weather in the South and Ho Chi Minh City since the beginning of the season.